mahmoud/sedimental/entries/curricula/enterprise_python.md

   * Reliability and predictability

 All forms of testing is a process to improve one or more aspects of the above.

 Scalability is the result of a strong balance of all of the above.

+A stakeholder, presented with a simple checklist of the above will check off every aspect without exception.
+Every aspect is desirable, but time and resources are inevitably limited.

 ### TODO

+  * HLD template
+    * Stakeholders
+    * Timelines
+    * Environment
+    * Requirements (SLAs, etc.)
+    * Dependencies
+    * Architecture
+    * Testing strategy
+    * Contacts
   * Refactoring
   * Design Patterns
+      * Presented as applicable to every object-oriented language
+      * In reality much more language-oriented
+      * Specifically created to work around the design gaps of Java and C++ (and Smalltalk, I suppose)
+      * Technically they can be applied to Python.
+You can see a wide selection in the [python-patterns](https://github.com/faif/python-patterns) repo
+      * However, most design patterns are superseded by design in Python
+      * To the degree that seeing traditional design patterns in a Python codebase is a warning flag
+      * Python introduces its own language-tailored design idioms:
+          * Decorator
+          * Context manager
+          * Descriptor protocol
+          * Iterators/generators

 #### Demos